The Rise & Fall Of ‘Roseanne’: ABC Defines Its Red Line

 It’s unclear how much ABC might be on the hook for, financially, in its extraordinary decision to abruptly pull the the plug on the 2017-18 TV season’s biggest new hit, a move that is very much against its own commercial interest.
 On the other hand, reports surfaced that some advertisers became alarmed by the morning’s tweets, triggering speculation that ABC might have trouble selling the show going forward.

 ABC execs have acknowledged that the reboot was an effort to reach Donald Trump’s America.
 In the revival, Barr, an outspoken Trump supporter, returned to TV to play Roseanne Conner, now also a vocal Trump supporter.
-Being the darling sitcom of Trump’s base, blow-back over the cancellation is expected to begin in 3, 2, 1 – already started:
+Being the darling sitcom of Trump’s base, blowback over the cancellation is expected to begin in 3 … 2 … 1 – already started: